LumeWeb/portal-testutil/README.md

     .ExpectCount()
     .ReturnError(fmt.Errorf("database error"))

 // 6.
-Count with WHERE condition
+Count with WHERE condition using internal args (legacy approach) testCtx.ForTable("items")
-testCtx.ForTable("items")
     .ExpectCount()
     .Where("status = ?", "active")
     .ReturnCount(3)

 // 7.
+Count with WHERE condition and explicit args (new in v0.2.12) testCtx.ForTable("items")
+    .ExpectCount()
+    .Where("status = ?")
+    .WithArgs("active") // Explicitly specify the argument to match .ReturnCount(3)

+// 8.
 Count with WHERE condition and error testCtx.ForTable("items")
     .ExpectCount()
     .Where("region = ?", "unknown")